Understanding the Persona API data model

 ortemplate

 ) are predefined and match what’s returned in the response schema.
-You do not have to define new ones.
+These relationships are predefined.
+You cannot add or modify them.

 included